Rob Armitage: Early life

 Armitage was born in 1957, the son of Magdalena (Maggie) and Aloysius (Lloyd) Herlein.
 The family lived in Red Deer, Alberta when his father was killed in a car accident in 1961, and the family temporarily moved to Fusilier, Saskatchewan before moving back to Red Deer a few months later.
-His mother re-married in 1965 to her new husband Glen Armitage.
+His mother remarried in 1965 to her new husband Glen Armitage.
 His mother was killed at a train crossing in 1969, and Glen adopted Rob and his siblings in 1970, which resulted in Rob's surname changing to Armitage.
 Glen remarried later that year.

 Armitage played many sports in his youth, including badminton, Canadian football, rugby, broomball, slow pitch baseball, and fastball in addition to curling.
 He continued to play baseball as an adult.